 Related Links

-Gift illustration
+Gift Illustration

-Is this gift for you?
+Is this gift right for you?

 Make your cash gift via a check or money order, a credit card or a wire transfer.

-There's an extra tax benefit
+There is an extra tax benefit:

 You can claim the entire amount of your cash gift as a charitable income tax deduction.
 The IRS allows you to claim this deduction up to 50% of your adjusted gross income (AGI).
 If you used appreciated securities or other assets to make your gift, your deduction would be the same, but you would only be able to claim the deduction up to 30% of AGI.